Kruemelbahn/Fpl2BFo/README.md

-﻿# Fpl2BFo (en)
+﻿# Fpl2BFo

 is a Windows program for reading FPL-files (created from [FPLEdit](https://fahrplan.manuelhu.de/)) and convert the file into a BFO-file (BFO = Station timetable) which can contain more than the timetable from FPL-file.
-The program is compiled for x64-mode and works under Windows 10 oder 11 and may work also on previous Windows-Versions (without guarantee).
+The program is compiled for x64-mode and works under Windows 10 or 11 and may work also on previous Windows-Versions (without guarantee).
 A version for Windows-32 is also available.<br>

 There is no setup necessary, please copy all file into a (new) directory and enjoy.<br>